Laparoscopic Sleeve Gastrectomy Surgery

 Advantages

-- Possibly safer for the long term than the bypass surgeries
+- It may be safer for the long term than the gastric bypass or

 - Although they advertise no vitamin deficiencies with this